 Research these entries to see if the historical establishments still exist, what surrounds them now, and if they are still in use.
 Compare your findings and see how much each geographic region of the United States participated in the Green Book helping to provide safe travels for African American citizens.

-• If your family has ever planned a road trip, what did was involved in the preparations?
+- If your family has ever planned a road trip, what was involved in the preparations?

-Your teacher may ask you to record your answers on the graphic organizer as an exit ticket, or if working remotely, using a collaborative document such as a Google Doc, Padlet, or Jamboard.
+Your teacher may ask you to record your answers on the graphic organizer as an exit ticket, or if working remotely, using a collaborative document such as a Google Doc or Google Slides.

 Elaborate: